-7 Anatomy of an XC System Boot with xtbootsys
+Anatomy of an XC System Boot with xtbootsys

-xtbootsys is a large Tcl script used by the crayadm account to boot and shut down CLE on the nodes in the XC system. xtbootsys calls several external programs to gather information and run specific commands.
+xtbootsys is a large Tcl script used by the crayadm account for booting and shutting down CLE on the nodes in the XC system. xtbootsys calls several external programs to gather information and run specific commands.

 A system administrator can adjust the behavior of xtbootsys by using a boot automation file.
 The auto.generic boot automation file is described here.
 The auto.generic and auto.xtshutdown files provided by Cray may be changed during a Cray software update or patch.
-During an initial installation, these files should be copied to site versions such as auto.hostname.start and auto.hostname.stop (where hostname is the host name of the XC system) so that they can be customized.
+During an initial installation, these files should be copied to site versions such as auto.hostname.start and auto.hostname.stop (where hostname is the hostname of the XC system) so that they can be customized.